How Much Smart Contract Developers Earn: Singapore vs Rest of The World

 What is a Smart Contract?

 Through a series of cryptographic protocols, smart contracts allow users to exchange money, property rights, shares, or anything else of value with complete transparency and without relying on trust.
-Smart contracts get rid of the need for middlemen and get rid of the fees that come with transferring ownership.
+Smart contracts eliminate the need for middlemen and the fees that come with transferring ownership.

 Thus, a smart contract developer is someone who creates, tests, audits, deploys, updates, monitors, maintains, and supports smart contracts.
 Their main responsibility is ensuring smart contract security and stability.
 However, a smart contract developer is more focused on building new smart contracts than maintaining existing ones.

 Salary of a Smart Contract Developer

 According to Crunchbase, the average global salary for a smart contract developer is $146,259 per year.
 But the reality is quite different.
 Salaries differ across different regions.

 For instance, in Singapore, where there are currently more than 491 blockchain startups, the average monthly income for a smart contract developer is $13,500, with a peak earning potential of up to $30,000.